quicwg/base-drafts/draft-ietf-quic-transport.md

 A connection will time out if no packets are sent or received for a period longer than the time negotiated using the max_idle_timeout transport parameter;
 see {{termination}}.
 However, state in middleboxes might time out earlier than that.
-Though REQ-5 in {{?RFC4787}} recommends a 2 minute timeout interval, experience shows that sending packets every 30 seconds is necessary to prevent the majority of middleboxes from losing state for underlying-transport flows
+For example, though REQ-5 in {{?RFC4787}} recommends a 2 minute timeout interval for UDP mappings, experience shows that sending packets every 30 seconds is necessary to prevent the majority of middleboxes from losing state for UDP flows {{?GATEWAY=DOI.10.1145/1879141.1879174}}.
-{{?GATEWAY=DOI.10.1145/1879141.1879174}}.

 ## Immediate Close {#immediate-close}